isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. _dhcp4-std-options-list:

-.. table:: List of Standard DHCPv4 Options Configurable by an Administrator
+.. table:: List of standard DHCPv4 options configurable by an administrator

    +----------------------------------------+------+---------------------------+-------------+-------------+
    | Name                                   | Code | Type                      | Array?      | Returned if |